 • Resume or Curriculum Vitae

-• Statement of Purpose that outlines your relevant training, research experience, academic goals and sociological interests, career objectives, and the reason you feel that the Department of Sociology at The Ohio State University is the right place to pursue your PhD.
+• Statement of Purpose outlines your relevant training, research experience, academic goals and sociological interests, career objectives, and why you feel that the Department of Sociology at The Ohio State University is the right place to pursue your Ph.D.
 It is appropriate to note any special circumstances in this statement as well.

 • Three (3) letters of recommendation.
 You will be asked to provide contact information for three recommenders when completing your online application.

-• GRE Test scores and TOEFL or IELTS scores (if applicable; please see the university policy for the language requirement).
+• English-language proficiency TOEFL or IELTS scores (if applicable; please see the university policy for the language requirement).
 Scores must be no more than 5 years old.
 Official scores must be submitted by ETS to the OSU Office of Graduate Admissions using the Ohio State University Code: 1592.
-We require the GRE General Test for all applicants.

 • Transcripts.
 Please use the "Upload Transcript" button to send copies (front and back) of official transcripts from ALL institutions where college credit was earned--even if you attended while in high school.
 International Credentials should include certified educational records and degree certificates or diplomas in the original language with English translations.
 If you are admitted to the university as a graduate student, you will be required to submit final official transcripts.
-Do not send the Graduate and Professional Admissions Office paper official transcripts unless specifically requested by our office.
+Please do not send the Graduate and Professional Admissions Office official paper transcripts unless specifically requested by our office.
 Transcripts take 2-4 weeks to process once received.
-Students are responsible for requesting official transcripts from their institutions in plenty of time to allow OSU to process them prior to the deadline.
+Students are responsible for requesting official transcripts from their institutions in plenty of time to allow OSU to process them before the deadline.